The Sacraments of Reconciliation and Eucharist are infinite gifts of God’s mercy and grace

 At least 1 prior year of Faith Formation in the Church is required prior to entering the Sacrament class.
 If your child has not met this expectation, please contact us.

 Sacrament class students must submit a copy (image or pdf) of their baptismal certificate to FFK6@SaintAnnsChurch.com or firstname.lastname@example.org if they were not baptized at St. Ann’s in Manlius.

 Sacrament Class Calendar

 From September to December we will learn about Reconciliation.
 Here are some of the truths your child will learn about God’s gift of Reconciliation.
-Students will make their first Reconciliation on Saturday, January 22, 2022 between 1pm and 3pm in the church.
+Students will make their first Reconciliation on Saturday, January 21 between 1pm and 3pm in the church.
+Faithful Catholic parents are expected to receive the Sacrament of Reconciliation prior to their child receiving it, and annually as a Precept of the Church for the good of their own soul, in order to live out the Faith by example in family life.
 Continue reading below to see what does First Reconciliation look like.

 Whose sins you forgive are forgiven